cchaglund/visreg-test/README.md

 ## Release notes

 >❗<u>Breaking change updating to 6.0.0</u>:
 > - The naming of the endpoint visit hooks have been renamed to `onBeforeVisit`, `onVisit`, and `onAfterVisit`.
 You can also define these globally in the `snaps.js/ts` file, and they will be called during each endpoint visit.
 Setting them on the endpoint object will replace the global ones, but the global ones will be passed as an argument to the endpoint functions, so you can call them if you want to run both.
-Read more in the [full exampl](#full-example) section.
+Read more in the [full example](#full-example) section.

+**History of previously run tests are stored in local storage, and introducing X-ray mode in 6.1.0!**

 **Can now run tests in the [web interface](#web-interface) in v5.0.0!**

->❗<u>Breaking change updating to 5.0.0</u>:
-> - Changes to a couple of flags: `--endpoint-title` is now `--endpoint-titles`, and `--viewport` is now `--viewports`, because you can now specify multiple endpoints and viewports in a single flag (read more in the [flags](#flags) section).

 **Added a [web interface](#web-interface) in v4.0.0**

 **Added [docker support](#docker) in v3.0.0**

->❗<u>Breaking change updating to 3.0.0</u>:
-> - Your suites directories will need to be moved into a [directory called "suites"](#folder-structure) in the root of your project (this is to make it easier to find the tests when running the containerized version of the test runner).
-> - [Flags](#flags) have been updated to be more consistent and user-friendly.

 ## Features
 - Create baseline snapshots or compare to existing ones